 We’re thrilled to announce that the judge for our first award is Irish author, Nuala O’Connor.
 Nuala O’Connor has won numerous awards for flash fiction, including the Dublin Review of Books Flash Fiction Prize.
 See more about Nuala O’Connor below!

 Entries should be approximately 1000 words or less.
 Submissions should be unpublished and in .rtf, .doc, or .docx format.
 Feel free to submit multiple stories, but as a SEPARATE entry (so that you complete an individual submission process for each story).
 All stories will be read blind.
 The winner will receive $300, publication in New Flash Fiction Review, and immediate nominations for a Pushcart Prize and Best Small Fictions, 2019.
 Simultaneous submissions are welcome, but please notify us if your story has been accepted elsewhere.
-Contest will open on June 15th with a deadline of November 1st, 2018.
+Submissions close on November 1st, 2018.
 Entry fee is $7.
 Winner and 2 finalists will be announced in early December.
-This link to enter will become live on June 15th, 2018.
+See our submissions page for guidelines and to enter.

 Nuala O’Connor lives in Galway, Ireland.
 Her fifth short story collection Joyride to Jupiter was published by New Island in 2017.
 Her story ‘Gooseen’ recently won the UK’s Short Fiction Prize.
 She has won numerous awards for flash, including the Dublin Review of Books Flash Fiction Prize.
 Nuala’s fourth novel, Becoming Belle, will be published in September 2018. www.nualaoconnor.com